 | Flexibility & Customization | Extremely High; vast themes/plugins, open-source code access. | Medium; limited by platform's built-in options and apps. | Very High; powerful for complex data structures and custom development. |

-| Cost | Free software; costs for hosting/domain/premium assets. | Monthly subscription fees for all features (hosting included). | Free software; costs for hosting/domain/development expertise. |
+| Cost | Free software; costs for hosting, domain, premium assets. | Monthly subscription fees for all features (hosting included). | Free software; costs for hosting, domain, and development expertise. |

 | Scalability | High; suitable for small blogs to large enterprises. | Medium; generally suited for small to medium websites. | Very High; preferred for large, complex, and high-traffic sites. |